-- A careers guidance programme is offered from Years 7-11. - Work experience provided to year 10 pupils (where appropriate). - Citizenship programme delivered to connector pupils. - Pastoral support and Behaviour support available to all pupils whenever they require additional intervention (Lego Therapy, Drawing and Talking, Social Skills, Reflection time). - Twice daily form times to support pastorally. - Daily Reading Targeted intervention. - Speech and Language and Occupational Therapy (Therapists on site once per week). - Occupational Therapy room (To provide targeted interventions specified on EHCP) - Twice weekly assemblies to support with key topics taking place within the month and celebration of success and attendance. - Throughout the Key Stages progress and attainment is measured using the TRACK assessment system.
+- A careers guidance programme is offered from Years 7-11. - Work experience provided to year 10 pupils (where appropriate). - Pastoral support available to all pupils whenever they require additional intervention (Lego Therapy Approaches, Drawing and Talking, Social Skills, Reflection time). - Twice daily form times to support pastorally. - Reading Targeted intervention. - Speech and Language and Occupational Therapy (Therapists on site once per week). - Occupational Therapy room (To provide targeted interventions specified on EHCP) - Twice weekly assemblies to support with key topics taking place within the month and celebration of success and attendance. - Throughout the Key Stages progress and attainment is measured using the TRACK assessment system.
 Our pupils are often disapplied from National tests and assessments (as they do not work at that level). - Our cultural capital aspects of the curriculum compliment the essential knowledge that pupils need to be educated citizens. - WOW Days which focus on British Values and SMSC. - RSE is taught through PSHE and Science.
 Pupils have opportunities to work closely with staff to develop social skills and targeted interventions support relationships within the school and wider community.